rohit-workspace069/library_managemen_system--cpp/README.md

 # library_managemen_system--cpp
-a simple program to manage books in library.
+A simple program to manage books in library.
+Used C++ language.
+Used Array Data Structure to store books data.
+Used C++ OOPs concept.